 \subsection{Change detection}

-We evaluate performance on remote sensing change detection using two well-established datasets, the optical LEVIR~\cite{chen2020levirStanet}, and a multispectral OSCD~\cite{daudt2018urban} dataset.
+We evaluate performance in remote sensing change detection using two well-established datasets: the optical LEVIR~\cite{chen2020levirStanet} and the multispectral OSCD~\cite{daudt2018urban} datasets.
 We follow the protocol from related work~\cite{rolih2025btc, wang2024mtp, mendieta2023towards} and extract backbone features from a pair of pre- and post-event images, then fuse them using element-wise subtraction.
 Fused features are processed using a UPerNet~\cite{xiao2018unified} decoder to produce the final binary change map.
 We report the results in \Cref{tab:cd} using the binary F1 metric considering change class only~\cite{rolih2025btc, wang2024mtp, mendieta2023towards}.
 DEO achieves the best performance in the MS setting, outperforming the previous best by $1.7$ points, setting a new state-of-the-art.
 It also achieves competitive performance on optical settings.
-While methods like Scale-MAE~\cite{reed2023scale} outperform it on optical data, DEO manages to balance MS and optical performance more effectively, overall achieving the best results.
+While methods like Scale-MAE~\cite{reed2023scale} outperform it on optical data, DEO balances MS and optical performance more effectively, achieving the best overall results.